shanmicheal25/Goblogs/Readme.md

         projectFolderStructure.png
         Readme.md

-    Each folder have the own dockerfile to download their libraries.
+    Each folder have own dockerfile to download their libraries.

-    Inside the folder, contains docker-compose.yml this file will help to spin the application.
+    Inside the application, it contains "docker-compose.yml" this file will help to spin the application.

 ## Run the application, execute the following commend step by step,